 Note: Departments are authorized to cancel the registration of those students registered in a course offered by the department if they do not meet the prerequisite and/or corequisite requirements stated in the course description in this Calendar.

-See Registration for complete details on admission and registration.
+- Open Studies Courses—Courses that are available to Open Studies students are designated in Bear Tracks Course Catalog by the symbol. indicates that a course is available to Open Studies students on a delayed registration basis only (see Registration for complete details).
 To browse courses that have been approved for Open Studies students, see Open Studies Course Listings on the Office of the Registrar website.

 Courses on Reserve

 Courses not offered in the past four years are removed from this Calendar and placed on Reserve.
 These courses may be taught again in the future, in which case they would be brought back into the active Course Listings and placed in the Calendar.
 Information about Reserve Courses is available through the Registrar’s Office, the University Secretariat, and Faculty Offices.

 For specific Faculty regulations relating to courses and for a complete list of subjects taught by a Faculty, please consult the Undergraduate Programs section of the Calendar at the end of each Faculty section.

 Physical Requirements for University Courses

 The University has a commitment to the education of all academically qualified students and special services are frequently provided on campus to assist disabled students.

 Nevertheless, some courses make certain unavoidable demands on students with respect to the possession of a certain level of physical skill or ability if the academic objectives of the course are to be realized.
 In case of doubt, students are advised to contact the Department concerned and Student Accessibility Disability Services (SAS), Office of the Dean of Students.